bbauska/W3Cx-3of5/README.md

 3. Use a resize listener on the  parent of the canvas,

-4. Change the width and height properties of the canvas [from the JavaScript resize listener function] (content will be erased),
+4. Change the width and height properties of the canvas [from the JavaScript resize listener function](content will be erased),

 5. Redraw the content, scaled accordingly to the size of the parent.